How To Get Married In British Columbia

 In British Columbia, couples can choose a religious or civil ceremony, which must be witnessed by two people.

 To arrange a religious ceremony, you can choose a religious representative who must be registered with the Vital Statistics Agency, under the Marriage Act.
-Civil ceremonies are performed by Marriage Commissioners, who are private citizens appointed by the Chief Executive Officer of the Vital Statistics Agency.
+Civil ceremonies are performed by Marriage Commissioners, who are private citizens appointed by the registrar general of the Vital Statistics Agency.
 To view a selection of Marriage Commissioners in your area, click here.

 If you plan to have a civil ceremony, contact and book a Marriage Commissioner as soon as possible once you have established your wedding date.
 Make sure you provide the necessary information that will allow the Marriage Commissioner to determine their availability and calculate an accurate estimate of the required fees.
 Some of the areas you will need to consider include the date and time of your wedding ceremony, the location, number of guests and people in the wedding party plus any special wardrobe or other requests.